ItsDasp/easy-lanyard-wrapper/README.md

 This project is prepared for npm publishing.
 Before publishing, ensure you have built the project (`npm run build`), and that `package.json` contains the correct `name`, `version`, `author`, and `repository` fields.

+But if you're going to post what we already have, please refrain from doing so; if the changes are minimal, it's better to make a pull request.

 License

 This project is licensed under MIT.
 See the `LICENSE` file for details.